 - Download our Moving to Argentina Guide (PDF)

-Often recognised as a desirable retirement haven, Argentina offers an affordable yet high-quality lifestyle.
-That said, the country's economy is known for spiralling inflation, which frequently causes soaring prices.
-That said, if your finances can withstand the unpredictable nature of Argentina's economy, you will enjoy life here.
+Often recognised as a desirable retirement haven, Argentina’s cost of living has changed dramatically in recent years.
+While the country still offers expats a high-quality lifestyle, rising inflation has pushed prices to levels comparable with many developed countries.
+The country’s economy is known for spiralling inflation, which frequently causes soaring prices.
+If your finances can withstand the unpredictable nature of Argentina’s economy, though, you’re sure to enjoy life here.

-The cost of living in Argentina's rural areas is much lower than in its metropolitan cities.
-The country's capital, Buenos Aires, was ranked as the world's 77th most expensive city out of 226 cities surveyed in the Mercer 2024 Cost of Living Survey.
+The cost of living in Argentina’s rural areas is much lower than in its metropolitan cities.
+The country’s capital, Buenos Aires, is its most expensive city.

 Cost of accommodation in Argentina

 It is almost impossible to give average prices for either purchasing or renting accommodation in Argentina, as it varies widely between provinces.
 Demand in the rental market is especially high, since many Argentinians are no longer in a position to buy property.
+Rental prices surged dramatically in 2024, with some areas seeing prices double.
 You will be required to provide a guarantor, a deposit, and several months of rent in advance if you hope to rent.

 Cost of transport in Argentina

-Transport in Argentina can be affordable and convenient for expats, particularly in urban areas where public transport is widely available.
+Transport in Argentina can be affordable and convenient for you, particularly in urban areas where public transport is widely available.
 Buses and subways are common modes of transport, and fares are often reasonable.
-To make the most of your money, you may consider purchasing a contactless smartcard, or 'SUBE' card, which can offer discounts on public transport fares.
+You can pay for subway rides using contactless credit or debit cards, or purchase a SUBE smartcard for buses and trains, which can offer discounts on public transport fares.

-Driving in Argentina can also be an option, but you should be aware that the cost of fuel can be relatively high compared to other countries.
+Driving in Argentina can also be an option, but be aware that the cost of fuel can be relatively high compared to other countries.
 Cars are an expensive commodity in Argentina.
-The country no longer has a car manufacturing industry, and vehicle import taxes are hefty.
-As a result, second-hand cars hold their value quite well, and it is not unusual to buy a car, use it for several years, and sell it at the same price or even more than you paid.
+The country has a reduced automotive manufacturing sector compared to previous decades, and vehicle import taxes are hefty.
+Recent policy changes have modified some import duties, particularly for electric and hybrid vehicles.
+Second-hand cars hold their value quite well, and it is not unusual to buy a car, use it for several years, and sell it at the same price or even more than you paid.

 Cost of groceries in Argentina

-Supermarket prices for certain items in Argentina are slightly more affordable than in the UK.
+Supermarket prices in Argentina have risen significantly and are now comparable to or even higher than UK prices.
 If you have the time to shop around, particularly for fruit and vegetables, which are much cheaper from the roadside stalls, you can bring your grocery bills down.
-Meat is also a staple of Argentine cuisine and can be purchased at relatively affordable prices.
+Meat is a staple of Argentine cuisine and can be purchased at relatively affordable prices.
 Imported goods can be pricier than locally produced items, and certain speciality foods or products may not be readily available in all areas.

 Cost of entertainment and eating out in Argentina

 Argentina offers a wide range of entertainment and dining options, with varying costs depending on the type of experience you are looking for.
-Eating out can be relatively affordable, particularly in local cafés and restaurants, where you can sample traditional Argentine cuisine.
-If you're on a budget, you may also find that dining at home and cooking your own meals can be a cost-effective option.
+Eating out has become significantly more expensive in recent years, with restaurant prices now approaching those found in North American and European cities.
+Local cafés and restaurants still offer opportunities to sample traditional Argentine cuisine, although at higher prices than previously.
+If you’re on a budget, dining at home and cooking your own meals is the most cost-effective.

 When it comes to entertainment, there are many options available at different price points.
 You can make the most of your money by looking for discounts and promotions, such as early bird specials at restaurants or off-peak ticket prices for entertainment events.

-Additionally, exploring local neighbourhoods and taking advantage of free events and activities can be a great way to experience Argentine culture without breaking the bank.
+Local neighbourhoods and free events and activities can be a great way to experience Argentine culture without breaking the bank.
 Cultural attractions such as museums, galleries, and theatres often offer discounted rates for students or seniors.

 Cost of education in Argentina

-Private schools can be more expensive, but typically offer smaller class sizes and more personalised attention.
-Additionally, certain private institutions may offer programmes in English, which can be beneficial if you are not fluent in Spanish.
+Private schools can be more expensive, but typically offer smaller class sizes and more personalised tuition.
+Certain private institutions may also offer programmes in English, which can be beneficial if you are not fluent in Spanish.
 There are several international schools in Argentina, particularly in larger cities such as Córdoba and Buenos Aires.

 Cost of healthcare in Argentina